JohnEarnest/ok/Programming.md

 Combining a Cartesian Product with a Filter (as described above) is a straightforward way to approach many search or optimization problems.
 While a naive K interpreter may perform a great deal of unnecessary work while executing such a program, an interpreter which performs the Cartesian Product lazily using an approach similar to that described in [An APL Machine](http://www.slac.stanford.edu/cgi-wrap/getdoc/slac-r-114.pdf)(1970) could avoid this overhead.

+Since this type of operation is so common, there's a primitive which which will handle many such cases- monadic `!` applied to a list, sometimes called "odometer":

+	  !3 2
+	(0 0
+	 0 1
+	 1 0
+	 1 1
+	 2 0
+	 2 1)

+	("ABC"@)'!3 2
+	("AA"
+	 "AB"
+	 "BA"
+	 "BB"
+	 "CA"
+	 "CB")

 Iterative Algorithms
 --------------------
 If an algorithm can be completed in a known number of steps, it is well suited to a solution involving array processing as in the above techniques.
 Some algorithms, however, must execute for a number of steps which is not easily determined ahead of time or yield a variable number of results depending on the input.
 K includes some verbs which handle very common algorithms of this nature- for example: